vjmoran/Guy-Fieri-Frogger/README.md

 **Running the File**

 First, make sure that you have the latest version of Python.
-Then, download the .zip file of this repository.
+Then, download and unzip the .ZIP file of this repository.
 In Terminal, type the following lines:

 *cd Downloads*